 Conclusion and recommendation

 The Chan Chi Kee KF1812 is an excellent vegetable cleaver, especially if you like a straight blade profile.
-The stainless steel is also quite durable.
+Stainless steel is also quite durable.
 It is one of the lightest vegetable cleavers that includes a stainless steel handle.
 The handle is comfortable to hold, and the grooves add extra grip.
 However, for those who can’t keep their knife hand dry or have sweaty hands, the stainless handle will be pretty slippery.
 A wooden handle will be better in that scenario.
 Unfortunately, the online prices are very steep, and you will be paying a premium.

 🛒S H O P: